-Le Gavroche was the first restaurant in the Britain to recieve 3 Michelin stars and has been around on the London fine dining scene since 1967.
-The restaurant first opened it’s doors in Lower Sloane Street but moved over to Upper Brook Street in Mayfair 1981.
-In 1991, Michel Roux Jr. took over from his father and has been instrumental source for the restaurant’s continual success to this present day.
+Le Gavroche was the first restaurant in Britain to receive 3 Michelin stars and has been around on the London fine dining scene since 1967.
+The restaurant first opened its doors in Lower Sloane Street but moved over to Upper Brook Street in Mayfair 1981.
+In 1991, Michel Roux Jr. took over from his father and has been an instrumental source for the restaurant’s continual success to this present day.
 Michel also has two other restaurants in London under the trading name ‘Roux.’

 How often do you hear about the world’s best chefs leaving their kitchen to greet new customers of their restaurant?
 Not often, unless of course, you have a personal rapport.
 Michel Roux Jr. has a desire for everyone to feel comfortable when dining at Le Gavroche and to justify this, he leaves his kitchen to welcome all new visitors to his restaurant.

 You can imagine the shock on my husband’s face when he noticed that Michel was coming over to welcome us to his world famous restaurant.
 It was an unexpected surprise and I must admit for one of the first times in my life, I felt star struck.
 The last time I was star struck was when I was working in David Jones in Sydney and David Hasselhoff asked me for directions.